Statistical inference on representational geometries: Discussion

 \subsection{Alternative approaches}

 We present a frequentist inference methodology that uses crossvalidation to obtain point estimates of model performance and bootstrapping to estimate our uncertainty about them.
 Bayesian alternatives deserve consideration.
 For example, a Bayesian approach has been proposed to alleviate the bias of distance estimates \citep{cai2019}.
 This Bayesian estimate makes more detailed assumptions about the trial dependencies than our crossvalidated distance estimators, which remove the bias.
 The Bayesian estimate might be preferable for its higher stability when its assumptions hold and could be used in combination with our model-comparative inference methods.
 For model comparisons, Bayesian inference is also an interesting alternative to the frequentist methods we discuss here \citep{kriegeskorte2016}.
 Our whitened RDM comparison methods can be motivated as approximations to the likelihood for a model and we reported recently that they afford similar power as likelihood-based inference with normal assumptions \citep{diedrichsen2021}.
-Thus, frequentist inference using the whitened RDM comparison measures is related to Bayesian inference with a uniform prior across models.
-In the Bayesian framework, generalization to the populations of subjects and conditions would require a prior model of how RDMs vary across subjects and conditions though, which we are currently lacking.
-Until such models and the Bayesian inference for them are developed, the frequentist methods we present here remain the only method for generalization to the populations of subjects and conditions.
+Thus, frequentist inference using the whitened RDM comparators is related to Bayesian inference with a uniform prior across models.
+In the Bayesian framework, generalization to the populations of subjects and conditions would require a model of how RDMs vary across subjects and conditions.
+We currently do not have such a model.
+Until such models and Bayesian inference procedures for them are developed, the frequentist methods we present here remain the only method for generalization to the populations of subjects and conditions.